Taye Diggs Tells TV One’s ‘Uncensored’ He Was Mocked for Not Acting Black Enough

 Taye Diggs says he’s no stranger to criticism.
 In fact, it started when he was a child.

 The How Stella Got Her Groove Back and All American actor is featured on this weekend’s episode of TV One’s Uncensored.
-Diggs says he was labeled a “white boy” as a child because others didn’t think he acted Black enough.
+In a clip from the episode, Diggs said he was labeled a “white boy” as a child because others didn’t think he acted Black enough.

-“Being labeled a ‘white boy,’ it was painful,” he says in the above clip.
+“Being labeled a ‘white boy,’ it was painful,” he said.
 “Once I figured out how to manipulate situations, I made a habit of studying people so that I don’t feel less than.
 As soon as I realized certain Black people at school were calling me ‘white,’ I made it about them.
 I didn’t change who I was and I just went harder.”

 The New Jersey native said the scrutiny continued into adulthood.